snowplow/documentation/README.md

 ### Concepts

-There are several key concepts at Snowplow: events (self-describing, structured), entities, schemas.
+There are several key concepts in Snowplow: events (self-describing, structured), entities, schemas.
 We must ensure that we use and explain them consistently.

 **Please, use up-to-date terms:**
-* “Self-describing event”, not “unstructured event”
+* _Self-describing event_, not _unstructured event_
+* _Entities_, not _contexts_ (it’s ok-ish to refer to a set of entities as “context”, but only in a casual sense, as in “these provide some context to the event”)
-* “Entities”, not “contexts”
+* _Failed events_ and not _bad rows_
 * If you are writing about schemas, pick “schema” or “data structure” and stick with it

 **Please, do not over-explain these in any of your writing.** Instead, just link to one of the existing concept pages: